shaneharter/PHP-Daemon/README.md

 * PHP 5.3 or Higher
 * A POSIX compatible operating system (Linux, OSX, BSD)
 * POSIX and PCNTL Extensions for PHP

+#### [NEW] Development Plan for v2.2
+* Refactor code to use dependency injection and begin writing unit tests.
+* Namespace the code
+* Investigate updating the minimum version to PHP5.4.
+* Anything I'm missing?
+File an issue and let me know!
+* Planning to have an alpha of these changes by the new year.

 #### [NEW] Version 2.1 Released!
 * After a 9 month beta period, the code that was in the branch `feature_abstract_ipc` has been merged into master as v2.1